DI men's hockey eager for Jan. 2-10 LU Send trip to Finland

 "Something that we want all of our players to understand is how sports can be a great platform, if you use it properly, to impact the world for Jesus," Flames Head Coach Kirk Handy said.
 "That's real important for us for them to see it, not only here in Lynchburg, Va., but across the world as well."

 "As a Club Sports department at Liberty, we want to have an intentional holistic development perspective that's both local and global," Liberty Associate Head Coach Jeff Boettger added.
 "We want to be intentional about seeing opportunities given to student-athletes to be able to go use the joy of the sport to be able to connect with people and share the Gospel of Jesus."

-This is the fifth cultural exchange trip the Flames Division I men's hockey team has ventured on, following spring break excursions to Sweden in 2007, Southern Russia in 2009, Latvia in 2013, and East Asia in 2016.
+This is the fifth cultural exchange trip the Flames Division I men's hockey team has ventured on, following a Christmas break excursion to Sweden in 2007 and spring break journeys to Southern Russia in 2009, Latvia in 2013, and East Asia in 2016.
 Future Club Sports outreach opportunities include the men's indoor and beach volleyball teams' journey to Sweden in May, also organized by LU Send.